5l1v3r1/Sonarr-wiki/Profiles.md

 ## What is a profile ##
 A profile controls what qualities you want for a series, it lets you decide whether or not you want SDTV or HDTV only and if you eventually want episodes in DVD or Bluray.
-NzbDrone ships with a few default profiles, but you're able to edit and create your own to match your preferences.
+Sonarr ships with a few default profiles, but you're able to edit and create your own to match your preferences.
 Sonarr uses your profile when considering a release for grabbing.

 ## What makes a profile? ##